thehighnibble/thehighnibble.github.io/docs/imsai8080/README.md

 ## Enhancements and Add-ons

-### Coming soon

-- Harddisk emulation
-- Virtual 'AT' modem over TCP/IP sockets (telnet) (outbound only, no answer mode)
-- Paged memory management to enable CP/M 3.0 (Plus) with banked memory

 ### Planned

-- Add answer mode (inc. auto-answer) to the virtual 'AT' modem
-- Add virtual 'AT' modem UI on the desktop GUI
+- Add a UI on the desktop GUI for the virtual 'AT' modem
 - Add 132 column mode to the LPT: line printer
 - Add basic escape code support for formatting output on the LPT: line printer
 - Virtual paper tape reader and punch on the desktop GUI